chatonai/chatgpt-prompts/README.md

 > Can you provide an example of a puzzle with a six-digit code as the solution?

 > Make a coding challenge about artificial intelligence taking over the world.
+## Art ChatGPT Prompts
+`Source by: mpost.io`

+> Make original and motivational phrases that will inspire others to act and achieve their goals.
+Original and thought-provoking, these statements ought to compel readers to reflect thoroughly on the strength of their own potential and the opportunities open to them.
+To deliver your message in a unique and interesting way, think about employing a number of various quotes styles and formats.
+You should also feel free to try out new words and expressions.

+> People may now think of queries and replies in novel and creative ways thanks to new AI text systems.
+What are some crucial inquiries we may pose to these text-based AIs that would yield original and admirable insights into humanity?
+Make six specific questions that don’t contain the phrase “AI.”

+> Come up with fresh ideas for coffee mug designs.
+A brand-new approach to holding hot liquids.

+> Write a story about the first person to build a telescope and the moment she raises her potent creation to the sky and sees the stars for what they truly are.

+> Complete the dialogue between a California family law attorney in the example below.